some-alt

 At one DTEK mine featured in Frankfurter Allgemeine Zeitung (FAZ), the impact has been profound.
 Of the 4,500 men employed at the mine before the invasion, around 1,000 have joined the army since February 2022.

-Mining area head Dmytro Ustyukhov proposed recruiting women to fill the gaps—an idea initially met with resistance.
+Mining area head Dmytro Ustyukhov was among the first who supported recruiting women to fill the gaps – an idea initially met with resistance.
 But by August 2022, the first women started working underground.

 Bloomberg reports that soon after russian troops surged across Ukraine's border, more than 15% of men working at the mines were mobilised.
 With most major employers facing similar labor shortages, management began seeking women to fill some positions.
 Now, approximately 140 women work underground in what the company considers less strenuous roles.